-To build optimism among disabled and disadvantaged people through the medium of sailing.
+SWD's vision is to build optimism among disabled and disadvantaged people through the medium of sailing.

-Through sailing, we act as a catalyst for change, offering opportunities to people with disabilities and those at a disadvantage.
+SWD acts as a catalyst for change, offering opportunities to people with disabilities and those at a disadvantage.

 The intention is to drive a more optimistic outlook and provide an opportunity for personal growth and improved life outcomes.

 Watch this short video about why SWD exists:

 Making a difference: We have a passion for improving the lives of people with disability and who face disadvantage.